-- r) The Committee will monitor the integrity of the financial statements of the ICB and any formal announcements relating to its financial performance. - s) The Committee will ensure that the systems for financial reporting to the Board, including those of budgetary control, are subject to review as to the completeness and accuracy of the information provided. - t) The Committee will scrutinise the outcome of the annual review of the Standing Financial Instructions, recommending any amendments to the Board for approval. - u) The Committee will: - Be notified of any new bank accounts or changes to existing bank accounts, and any arrangements made with the ICB's bankers for accounts to be overdrawn. - ii) Approve the use of procurement or other card services by the ICB, including the types of card services that should be allowed, the types of transactions that should be permitted, the individuals who should be issued with a card, and the overall credit and individual transaction limits to be associated with each card. - iii) Monitor the actual use of card services against authorised uses. - iv) Review all instances where competitive tendering requirements have been waived. - v) Review the extent to which debt is being managed effectively. - vi) Scrutinise any retrospective approvals to commit revenue expenditure. - vii) Review all losses and special payments (including special severance payments).
+- p) The Committee will monitor the integrity of the financial statements of the ICB and any formal announcements relating to its financial performance. - q) The Committee will ensure that the systems for financial reporting to the Board, including those of budgetary control, are subject to review as to the completeness and accuracy of the information provided. - r) The Committee will scrutinise the outcome of the annual review of the Standing Financial Instructions, recommending any amendments to the Board for approval. - s) The Committee will: - Be notified of any new bank accounts or changes to existing bank accounts, and any arrangements made with the ICB's bankers for accounts to be overdrawn. - ii) Approve the use of procurement or other card services by the ICB, including the types of card services that should be allowed, the types of transactions that should be permitted, the individuals who should be issued with a card, and the overall credit and individual transaction limits to be associated with each card. - iii) Monitor the actual use of card services against authorised uses. - iv) Review the extent to which debt is being managed effectively. - v) Scrutinise any retrospective approvals to commit revenue expenditure. - vi) Review all losses and special payments (including special severance payments). - vii) Oversee compliance with the requirements of the NHS Provider Selection Regime (PSR).
+This will include oversight of annual reporting requirements (as set out in Regulation 25 of the PSR and associated statutory guidance) and oversight of the ICB's monitoring and publication arrangements (in line with Regulation 26 of the PSR), which will include retrospective reporting of all provider representations received in relation to procurement and contract award decisions for healthcare services. - viii) Review all instances where competitive tendering requirements have been waived for non-healthcare services.